mmistakes/minimal-mistakes/_pages/eucog2016.md

 ---
-title: "Live stream from the 2016 EUCognition Meeting in Vienna"
+title: "Live from the 2016 EUCognition Meeting"
 layout: single
 excerpt: "A live stream from the EUCognition Meeting in Vienna, December 2016."
 permalink: /eucog2016/
 ---

-We will be streaming live the 2016 EUCognition Meeting in Vienna on the 8th of December, from 09:30 CET.
+We will be streaming live the 2016 EUCognition Meeting in Vienna on the 8th of December, from 09:20 CET.

 Go to stream [here](http://teachingsupport.tuwien.ac.at/lecturetube_live/lecturetube_live_bei_tuwel_ausfall/).